fahadhassan1213/Developer-Quiz-app/README.md

 By changing the value of _Score_ variable you can maximize on minimize the percentage of scoring on each question

-#### The following picture is divided into sections of code

-Your task is to check the working of code and apply this code in you project and make your code more awesome

 Deployment
 ========================
 When you have done with the setup you should host your site online